tmobile/developer-puzzle/README.md

 #### Task 1-B

-[Accessability](https://www.w3.org/WAI/GL/WCAG20/) is an important feature of all public facing websites.
+[Accessibility](https://www.w3.org/WAI/GL/WCAG20/) is an important feature of all public facing websites.

-> Make a PR to add accessability features to the web application
+> Make a PR to add accessibility features to the web application

 ### Task 2